aphalo/photobiologyLamps/README.md

 checks](https://cranchecks.info/badges/worst/photobiologyLamps)](https://cran.r-project.org/web/checks/check_results_photobiologyLamps.html)

-Package ‘**photobiologyLamps**’ is a data-only R package containing spectral emission data for diverse types of lamps, while data for LEDs sold as electronic components are included in package ‘**photobiologyLEDs**’.
+Package ‘**photobiologyLamps**’ is a data-only R package containing spectral emission data for frequently used lamps including bulbs and flashlights based on light emitting diodes (LEDs) but excluding LEDs available as electronic components.
+Original spectral irradiance data for incandescent-, LED- and discharge lamps are included.
+They are complemented by data on the effect of temperature on the spectral emission from UV-B fluorescent tubes.

+Data for LEDs available as electronic components are included in package ‘**photobiologyLEDs**’.

 The data in this package are stored in objects of classes defined in package ‘**photobiology**’ which are mostly backwards compatible with data frames.

-This package is part of a suite of R packages for photobiological calculations described at the [r4photobiology](https://www.r4photobiology.info) web site.
+Package ‘**photobiologyLamps**’ is part of a suite of R packages for photobiological calculations described at the [r4photobiology](https://www.r4photobiology.info) web site.

 ## Examples